mafujur-rahman/popular-care-client/README.md

-# MediConnect - Healthcare Management System 🏥
+# Popular Care - Healthcare Management System 🏥

-MediConnect is a comprehensive healthcare management system designed to simplify the process of booking medical appointments, accessing telemedicine consultations, managing medical records, and monitoring health metrics.
+PopularCare is a comprehensive healthcare management system designed to simplify the process of booking medical appointments, accessing telemedicine consultations, managing medical records, and monitoring health metrics.
 The project aims to provide a seamless experience for patients and healthcare providers through a user-friendly web interface and efficient service delivery.

 ## Live Site